-- a. any evidence that the person has not been transparent, open, and cooperative in his or her dealings with competent authorities; - b. refusal, revocation, withdrawal or expulsion of any registration, authorisation, membership, or licence to carry out a trade, business, or profession; - c. the reasons for any dismissal from employment or from any relationship of a similar nature; - d. disqualification by any relevant competent authority from acting as a member of the management body; - e. any other evidence that suggests that the person acts in a manner that is not in line with high standards of conduct.
+- 3. A Supervisory Board member should uphold high standards of integrity and honesty, including in business relations.
+At least the following factors should also be considered in the assessment of reputation, honesty and integrity: - a) any evidence that the person has not been transparent, open, and cooperative in his or her dealings with competent supervisory or regulatory authorities. - b) any cases of refusal, revocation, withdrawal or expulsion of any registration, authorisation, permissions, membership, or licence to carry out a trade, business, or profession, - c) the reasons for any dismissal from employment or from other legal relationship of a similar nature, including the justification for dismissal or resignation from any position of trust or fiduciary relationship, - d) disqualification by any competent authority from acting as a member of the entity's management body, - e) disqualification or a motion for disqualification from acting as a member of the management body submitted by any relevant competent authority, - f) adequacy and integrity of performing duties, including any omissions to act in this respect, - g) any other evidence that suggests that the assessed individual acts in a manner that is not in line with high standards of conduct.

-13. APPENDIX E - CRITERIA TO QUALIFY AS INDEPENDENT
+12. ANNEX E - CRITERIA TO QUALIFY AS INDEPENDENT

 The following are the situations that may contribute to determining that a Supervisory Board member is not independent.
-Note: the mere fact of meeting one or more situations below does not automatically disqualify a member's independence.
+Note: the mere fact of meeting one or more of the criteria below does not automatically disqualify a member's independence.